Codecampshq/sweet-pumpkins/README.md

-# Sweet Pumpkins - Find the next movie to watch
+# Sweet Pumpkins - Find The Next Movie to Watch

+## Starting point for the Sweet Pumpkins application